jellyDean/direct_reports/challenge_statement.md

+# Challenge Statement
-It is common in our recognition programs for supervisors to need assistance planning for their direct reports' milestone anniversaries.
+It is common in recognition programs for supervisors to need assistance planning for their direct reports' milestone anniversaries.
 To assist the supervisors, you will write a program in the language of your choosing that outputs a list of upcoming anniversaries.

 Your program should accept a two arguments on the command line.
 The first argument must be a file name, which contains CSV data.
 The CSV data is formatted as: